-Bitbucket Server is shipped with Git LFS support enabled on the instance by default, however it can be disabled.
-This will prevent upload or download of LFS objects for all repositories.
-It however does not delete existing LFS objects stored within Bitbucket Server.
+Git LFS support is enabled by default.
+It can, however, be disabled.
+This will prevent upload or download of LFS objects for all repositories, but it won't delete existing LFS objects stored within Bitbucket.

 Embedded Object Store

-Bitbucket Server includes an embedded LFS object store.
+Bitbucket includes an embedded LFS object store.
 Uploaded Git LFS objects are stored in the directory

 $BITBUCKET_HOME/shared/data/git-lfs/storage.
 This storage location cannot be changed, as for clustered deployments it is critical that LFS object storage reside on the

 shared filesystem so it is globally visible to all cluster nodes.

 LFS enabled repositories support forking and a full fork-based workflow including pull requests between forks and fork synchronization.
 Forking is implemented through sharing of objects between fork and origin repositories and as such forks are lightweight.
 This means creating a fork is faster because objects are not duplicated when a fork is created.